SHARITHA2002/JavaDSA/BinarySearch-InterviewQuestions.md

   - It searches for target element 15, throughout the array
   - The case here is the floor of a number, at last [15,18,19] are there,
     - while(start<=end) & mid=15, target<mid => end=mid-1 , then [5,15] end:5 start:15
+  - The key here is to return the start

 Code 👩‍💻 :